 Editor's note: Possible PCF interactions related to the multicast QoS flows are FFS.

+7a.
+The AMF subscribes to MB-SMF by sending Nmbsmf_ MBSSession_ContextStatusSubscribe to get notified about MBS Session Activation.

 8. The N2 message, which includes the multicast session information and PDU session modification information is sent to the NG-RAN.

 If the 5G MBS is not supported by NG-RAN, 5GC individual MBS traffic delivery may be used.
 Otherwise if the MBS is supported by NG-RAN, 5GC shared MBS traffic delivery is adopted.